NVIDIA/modulus/docs/api/modulus.models.rst

             x = self.dec1(x2)
             return self.final(x)

-Now that we have our Modulus model, we can make use of Now, let's use the static capture utils on this model.
+Now that we have our Modulus model, we can make use of these optimizations using the ``modulus.utils.StaticCaptureTraining`` decorator.
+This decorator will capture the training step function and optimize it for the specified optimizations.

 .. code:: python